|ChrisOLeary.com > BUY > Pitching > Proper Pitching Mechanics|

 Proper Pitching Mechanics

-Movements that reduce the risk of elbow and shoulder problems are now labeled as flaws.
+Now, movements that REDUCE the risk of elbow and shoulder pain are now labeled as FLAWS.

 It's the Timing, Stupid